anyscale/madewithml.github.io/docs/courses/mlops/cli.md

 main.load_data()
 ```

-or the alternative was to call the operation explicity inside our `main.py` file:
+or the alternative was to call the operation explicitly inside our `main.py` file:

 ```python
 # tagifai/main.py